 A Care Education program is offered weekly with Care Group teachers to all students in Years R-12.
 It is an awareness-raising and skills-building program which addresses themes and issues relevant to the social and developmental stages of the students involved.

 Our College staff, including teachers and Wellbeing staff, undertake appropriate training and development in the presentation and delivery of social and emotional wellbeing programs through workshops, conferences, and online tutorials, in addition to the College engaging external supports in specialist areas.

-The specific needs of each year level are assessed and a program developed that is relevant and engaging.
+There is an assessment of specific needs for each year level and a program developed that is relevant and engaging.
 The Directors of the Junior, Middle and Senior Schools each oversee these programs.

 An annual camp or retreat is also offered from Year 6 upwards to enhance the classroom work, foster positive relationships, and deepen spirituality.